How an Integral Daily Practice can help to build and maintain resilience

 “If one thing protects and builds Resilience, it is Integral Daily Practice (IDP).
 Here we transform ideas into actions that create the freedom of Resilience.
 IDP is the fuel of growth.
 Discovering the right IDP and shaping it into one’s life is the making of Resilience.
 This Resilience Insight is a personal reflection on IDP as a father, Resilience practitioner and older athlete” - Dr Sven Hansen.

-Our calling is to live and work with BODY, HEART, MIND, and SPIRIT.
-Both in our own lives and in our work with others.
-Realisation requires the daily work of practice.
-In a busy, information cluttered world, holding this attention on practice is very challenging.
+Using an Integral Daily Practice (IDP) can enable us to reach our calling to live and work with body, heart, mind and spirit.
+It enables us to build and maintain resilience both in our own lives and in our work with others.
+In a busy, information cluttered world, holding this attention on daily practices is very challenging.

-Accept, embrace and work at your IDP.
+Accept, embrace and work on your IDP.
 It defines who and what you become.
 It is never too late.

 Intention and a better life

 Research shows very clearly that daily exercise of body, heart and mind reaps many benefits.
 If you care about yourself and your impact on the world you will find a way to do it.
-The fact is that many of us don’t care.
+The fact is that many of us don’t care to build our resilience.

 At 14, I recognised that one game of life is the realisation of potential, and I was free to choose a high road or low road.
 What a responsibility.